xcat2/xcat-core/docs/source/guides/admin-guides/references/man8/mknb.8.rst

 riscv64 nodes boot through UEFI firmware and grub2.
 For riscv64, \ **mknb**\  publishes the Genesis kernel and initramfs and writes one grub2 configuration per network under ``/tftpboot/boot/grub2``, named ``grub.cfg-`` followed by the network hex prefix, so that ``grub2.riscv64`` loaded by the firmware can start node discovery.
 The per-node files written by \ **nodeset**\  take priority over these network files.
 Networks served by a ``:noboot`` interface in ``site.dhcpinterfaces`` get no discovery configuration.

-QEMU s390-ccw guests receive a network-specific  ``pxelinux.cfg`` -style configuration through DHCP options 209 and 210. s390x Genesis does not use the shared IBM Z machine serial as a node identifier.
+QEMU s390-ccw guests receive a network-specific  ``pxelinux.cfg`` -style configuration through DHCP option 209.
+The firmware resolves this name below  ``pxelinux.cfg`` . s390x Genesis does not use the shared IBM Z machine serial as a node identifier.
 This target supports Genesis discovery under QEMU.
-Existing s390x operating-system provisioning remains unchanged.
+Legacy xCAT z/VM operating-system provisioning remains unchanged.
 Physical LPAR and z/VM Genesis networking remain unvalidated because QEMU does not emulate qeth and Genesis does not yet configure qeth channel groups.

 Run \ **makedhcp -n**\  after installing the s390x image and before booting s390x nodes.
-This adds the required DHCP options to existing configurations.
+This adds the required DHCP option to existing configurations.

 *******